Stihl BGA 86 vs BG 86 - The Differences

 As the BG 86 and the BGA 86 are both Stihl blowers, they benefit from the same level of quality and attention to detail.

-- The Stihl BG 86, weighing 9.7 lbs, greatly exceeds the Stihl BGA 86's 6.2 lbs, and this large difference in weight can strongly affect comfort and endurance.
+- At 9.7 lbs, the Stihl BG 86 is much heavier than the Stihl BGA 86 at 6.2 lbs, which can make it significantly more demanding to maneuver and lead to quicker fatigue.
 This significant difference in weight is by design, and due to the fact that the Stihl BG 86 is a Handheld blower, whereas the Stihl BGA 86 is handheld.

 - The Stihl BG 86 emits noise at 70 dB, markedly louder than the 58 dB of the Stihl BGA 86.
 As a result, using the latter will be noticeably gentler on your ears and less likely to disrupt your neighbors.
 The Stihl BG 86 is powered by gasoline and thus, is naturally more noisy than the Stihl BGA 86, which uses electricity.